 Step 1: The Department of Homeland Security

 The process of applying for all categories of immigrant visas begins with the Department of Homeland Security (DHS).
 In most cases, this consists of filing a petition with the DHS office having jurisdiction over the petitioner’s place of residence in the United States.
-The petitioner should contact the appropriate DHS office using the Government Pages of the local telephone directory or by going to the U.S. Customs and Immigration Services (USCIS) website.
+The petitioner should contact the appropriate DHS office using the Government Pages of the local telephone directory or by going to the U.S. Citizenship and Immigration Services (USCIS) website.

 Step 2: The National Visa Center